Getting Started

 Section titled “Installing the Template”We provide a template to make creating mods easier, this template will handle renaming files and changing the manifest.

-To install the template, run the following command:
+To install the template, open a terminal and run the following command:

 This will give an output similar to this: